 Welcome to this website.
-This is a collection of short notes on many topics related to stroke.
+This is a collection of short notes on many topics related to stroke medicine .
 Many topics are being added and updated and it is an ongoing process.
-It has been written primarily as a rich learning environment for my own students and trainees but is open for all who want to learn about stroke.
+It has been written primarily as a rich learning environment for students and trainees but is open for all who want to learn about stroke.
 Stroke medicine is a challenging and fascinating clinical speciality.
 You need to have a good understanding of Neuroscience, Neuroanatomy, Neuropathology, Neuroimaging as well as acute medicine, geriatric medicine, cardiology and respiratory and palliative medicine.
-You need to be able to manage complexity and apply logic and critical thinking in accessing the diagnosis and the cause or causes of the stroke as well as assessing risks and benefits of clinical interventions.
-Key skills include team working and communication, decision making and problem solving.
-Much of your time will be spent listening to and talking with patients, families, nurses, therapists and radiological, medical and surgical colleagues.
+You need to be able to manage complexity and apply logic and critical thinking in making the diagnosis and working out the cause or causes of the stroke as well as assessing risks and benefits of clinical interventions.
+Key skills also include team working with good communication, decision making and problem solving skills.
+Much of our time is spent talking with patients, families, nurses, therapists and radiological, medical and surgical colleagues.
 As you will see we spend a lot of time doing medical detective work to discover why a stroke has happened.
-Strokes happen in all age groups and we will see several patients each year who are in the late teens or early 20s with no identifiable cause.
+Strokes happen at all ages and we see several patients each year who are in the late teens or early 20s with stroke.
 We also spend our time in trying to prevention strokes.
 This is often done in the TIA clinic better called a stroke prevention clinic.
 Here we establish the diagnosis of TIA and screen and treat identifiable risk factors.
 Major risk factors include Atrial fibrillation and hypertension as well as many others.

 A Stroke is brain damage due to a localised vascular cause.
 This can be occlusion of a blood vessel due to a localized thrombus or embolism causing an Ischaemic Stroke or rupture of a blood vessel and bleeding into or over the surface of the brain which is called a Haemorrhagic Stroke.
 Stroke is very much about the large and small blood vessels that carry blood to and from the brain and how things goes wrong.